jalofernandez/widi-templater/README.md

 # CSS generator to customize landing pages

-A node based project to compile and generate CSS templates to customize HTML layout to improve landing pages ([Peluquería canina Canessa](http://peluqueriacanessa.com/)).
+A node based project to compile and generate CSS templates to customize HTML layout to improve landing pages ([Widitrade](http://widitrade.com/)).
 A nodejs (yarn too) project with less.

 ## Credits and Dependencies